Canon 1D Mark III vs 5D Mark IV

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 5D Mark IV indeed provides for movie recording, while the 1D Mark III does not.
 The highest resolution format that the 5D Mark IV can use is 4K/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1D Mark III and the 5D Mark IV are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark IV has a higher magnification than the one of the 1D Mark III (0.71x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Canon 5D Mark IV along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 5D Mark IV has a touchscreen, while the 1D Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The Canon 5D Mark IV has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.